soulroll/silverstripe-bootstarter/README.md

 ## Installation
 1. Clone or download the respository into your SilverStripe themes directory.
 2. Run 'npm install' via cmd line inside the bootstarter theme folder to get all of the node dependancies, this will also install Gulp for compiling scss and js.
-3. Make the following changes to theme.yml (rewrite_hash_links interferes with bootstraps javascript)
+3. Make the following changes to theme.yml (rewrite_hash_links interferes with Bootstraps javascript)

 ```
 ---